5 Top Networking Trends (2024 & 2025)

 In total, Microsoft offers five industry clouds.

-This year, Cropin launched the first ever industry cloud platform for agriculture enterprises.
+In 2022, Cropin launched the first-ever industry cloud platform for agriculture enterprises.

 The Cropin Cloud aims to help ag businesses reduce costs and improve quality.